 A Message from Brian E. Keeley,

-President & CEO, Baptist Health South Florida
+Chief Executive Officer, Baptist Health South Florida

 How does a healthcare organization benefit a community?
 The answer seems obvious.
 Hospitals, outpatient centers, emergency services — these things benefit the community simply by being there.
 But that’s only part of the story.